yuqinbailey/AC215_S2S/README.md

 Here is our deployed app on a single VM instance with T4 GPU in GCP:
 <img src="images/vm.png"  width="800">

-To run the container locally:
+To run the containers locally:
 - run api-service container
 ```shell
 sh shell.sh